 213. Recognizing the high level of skills and multidisciplinary approach necessary for the protection, conservation, and presentation of the World Heritage, the Committee has adopted a Global Training Strategy for World Cultural and Natural Heritage.
 The primary goal of the Global Training Strategy is to ensure that necessary skills are developed by a wide range of actors for better implementation of the Convention.
 In order to avoid overlap and effectively implement the Strategy for a Representative, Balanced and Credible World Heritage List and Periodic Reporting.
-The Committee will annually review relevant training initiatives, and make recommendations for future training initiatives.
+The Committee will annually review relevant training issues, assess training needs, review annual reports on training initiatives.